NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 8 Most Important SEO KPIs Your Agency Should Be Tracking

-Now that we’ve covered how to prove SEO success efficiently let’s explore the most important SEO metrics to include in your dashboards and reports to improve your clients’ search visibility and boost their SEO performance.
+Now that we’ve covered how to prove SEO success efficiently let’s explore the most important SEO metrics to include in an automated KPI dashboard or report to improve your clients’ search visibility and boost their SEO performance.

 1. Organic Traffic